ros-navigation/docs.nav2.org/tuning/index.rst

 Note: If using a non-holonomic, kinematically feasible planner (e.g. Smac Hybrid-A\*, Smac State Lattice), this is not a necessary behavioral optimization.
 This class of planner will create plans that take into account the robot's starting heading, not requiring any rotation behaviors.

-This behavior is most optimially for:
+This behavior is most optimally for:

 - Robots that can rotate in place, such as differential and omnidirectional robots.
 - Preference to rotate in place when starting to track a new path that is at a significantly different heading than the robot’s current heading – or when tuning your controller for its task makes tight rotations difficult.